 VorpX - $40

-VorpX is the program that can make a traditional 2D game render in stereoscopic 3D in a VR headset.
-F1 2020 is fully supported by VorpX, so you don't need to do anything to make it work.
+VorpX is a program that can make a traditional 2D game render in stereoscopic 3D in a VR headset.
+F1 2021 is fully supported by VorpX, so you don't need to do anything special to make it work.
 I know VorpX has a mixed reputation, but if you are interested at all in playing non-native games in VR, it's an incredible tool.
 You can read my overall thoughts on the program here.

-To play F1 2020 in VR, all you have to do is start VorpX and then launch the game using the DirectX 11 mode.
+To play F1 2021 in VR, all you have to do is start VorpX and then launch the game normally.

 There are some in-game settings that you need to modify to make the VR experience as good as it can be.